 Drivers who finished on the podium on their birthday

-In addition to Hunt and Alesi, four other drivers have finished on the podium on their birthday.
+In addition to Hunt and Alesi, five other drivers have finished on the podium on their birthday.
 Chris Amon, Carlos Pace and Carlos Reutemann all finished as runner-up on their birthdays.
 Amon did so at the 1968 British Grand Prix, Pace finished second at the 1974 United States Grand Prix and Reutemann finished as runner-up at the 1981 Argentine Grand Prix.

 Drivers who raced at home on their birthday